Mojave Desert Discovery Garden

 Once an empty parking lot, the Mojave Desert Discovery Garden showcases the beauty and diversity of the Mojave Desert’s native plants and ecosystems.
 Themed gardens include an Ethnobotanical Garden, Palm Oasis, and pollinator gardens.
 Plant identification markers display plant names in Serrano, English, Spanish, and scientific Latin.
 The garden is open daily from sunrise to sunset.

-We hope the garden will inspire residents and visitors alike to embrace the beauty and diversity of the Mojave’s native flora and incorporate sustainable landscaping materials and techniques in their own gardens.
+We invite visitors to explore the garden and be inspired to embrace the beauty and diversity of the Mojave’s native flora and incorporate sustainable landscaping materials and techniques in their own gardens.

-The Mojave Desert Discovery Garden is a community effort in the making, for the benefit of all residents and visitors of the Morongo Basin.
-Thank you to the San Manuel Band of Mission Indians, Mojave Water Agency, and the Stanley Smith Horticultural Trust, for making this project possible.
+Thank you to the Yuhaaviatam of San Manuel Nation, Mojave Water Agency, and the Stanley Smith Horticultural Trust, for making this project possible.

 MDLT acknowledges that the land where this garden is sited is the ancestral and unceded territory of the Maara’yam, commonly referred to as the Serrano people.
 We honor their presence and recognize their contributions as the first stewards of this land.
 We acknowledge that the Cahuilla and Chemehuevi peoples, as well as European settlers, intersected with Serrano peoples in these spaces.
 Our histories and stories are intertwined here, and by sharing them in culturally appropriate ways, we hope to honor and celebrate our indigenous neighbors and partners.